Onboarding Communication for New Life & Health Insurance Clients

 - A staff member updates the policy’s status in AgencyBloc to pending

-- That triggers an email to the agent alerting them that the policy is now pending
+- That triggers an email to the agent of record alerting them that the policy is now pending

-- Simultaneously, the agent is assigned a task to call and follow-up with the client.
-This is a great opportunity to discuss what pending means and what the next steps are.
+- Simultaneously, the agent is assigned a task to call the client and discuss the next steps

 - Also simultaneously, an email is sent to the client alerting them that their policy is now pending